herbps10/stanmerge/README.md

 Prototype utility for transforming and merging multiple Stan files into one in a way that respects the syntax of Stan models.

-The intended use cases are to (1) facilitate building multiple versions of related models and (2) make it easier to reuse complex model components.
+The intended use cases are to
+- facilitate building multiple versions of related models, and
+- make it easier to reuse complex model components.

 `stanmerge` relies on the [`stanc3`](https://mc-stan.org/stanc3) compiler to generate an AST for each input file.
 The ASTs of each of the top-level blocks (`data`, `parameters`, `model`, ...) are then transformed and concatenated to form a new merged program.